 Doctor of Nursing Practice (D.N.P.)

 The Doctor of Nursing Practice (D.N.P.) degree is an 18- month program in which students complete a standard didactic phase of coursework offered in a distance learning format, and a specialty residency track with clinical research experiences scheduled in the last three quarters of the curriculum.
-There will be two tracks: 1) an Adult-Gerontology Primary Care Nurse Practitioner track for advanced practice nurses who already hold certification in this area of specialty, and 2) a Nurse Executive track, for current professional nursing leaders.
+There will be two tracks: 1) Primary Care Nurse Practitioner track for advanced practice nurses who already hold certification in this area of specialty, and 2) a Nurse Executive track, for current professional nursing leaders.

 Students enrolled in the D.N.P. program complete planned, supervised, and evaluated residencies and clinical research experiences within the states in which they are licensed.
 Applied residencies and clinical research experiences are tailored to meet the core competencies of doctoral-prepared nurses.
 D.N.P. students are required to conduct translational, evidenced-based research to improve the health of the population foci supervised by a research project committee.
 The residencies and clinical research experiences may include government, nongovernment, nonprofit, clinical, or appropriate university-affiliated settings.

 The Doctor of Nursing Practice (DNP) program at Midwestern University is accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791.

 To be considered for admission to the Doctor of Nursing Practice (D.N.P.) program, applicants must submit the following documented evidence: